 How long are datasets stored in RADAR?

-The retention period for archived datasets is selected by the data provider and can range from 5 to 15 years.
+The retention period for archived datasets is selected by the data provider and can range from 5 to 15 years (please note: with the one-off payment option, only 10 years).
 If necessary, the retention period can be adjusted, please contact RADAR for this purpose.

 Published datasets are stored permanently.
 RADAR guarantees the availability of published datasets for at least 25 years.